y0014984/Advanced-Equipment-for-Reforger/README.md

 # Advanced Equipment for Arma Reforger

 **Advanced Equipment** is a mod for Arma Reforger, that is still under development.
+I wanted to create a mod, that allows you to really use equipment like laptops and lamps.

 > [!WARNING]
 > Use at your own risk.
 Some parts may change drastically until it's first release.